CreasolTech/domoticz-hyundai-kia/README.md

 # Charging the electric car in a smart way

-Creasol is developing a __cheap and smart DIY EVSE module__ that, connected to Domoticz, is able to:
+Creasol is developing a __cheap and smart DIY EVSE module__ that can work stand-alone or connected to Domoticz.

+Features:
 * detects plug connection and disconnection
 * detects when the electric vehicle starts and stops charging
 * detects alarms from vehicle